 How is my journal like a traveler’s notebook?

-I have a leather cover for my bullet journal – it’s by Galen Leather and I love the amazing workmanship of this leather journal cover.
-Inside I have a couple of pockets and carry a small cahier-style notebook that is “The Measurement of Things” – house-specific measurements, clothing sizes, car tire size, etc. It’s not in an elastic band, but it’s in the notebook cover and I carry those two things together.
+I have a leather cover for my bullet journal – it’s by Galen Leather, and I love the fantastic workmanship of this leather journal cover.
+Inside I have a couple of pockets and carry a small cahier-style notebook, “The Measurement of Things” – house-specific measurements, clothing sizes, car tire size, etc. It’s not in an elastic band but in the notebook cover, and I carry those two things together.

-But I think why I identify with the TN method is more of a mindset thing, rather than the physical system.
+But I think why I identify with the TN method is more of a mindset thing rather than the physical system.
 I keep multiple journals.
-None of them are small like inserts in a TN, but there are a few key areas of my life that require a journal of their own.
+None of them are small, like inserts in a TN, but a few key areas of my life require a journal of their own.
 Some of them include:

-• Primary Bullet Journal – this is where almost everything goes on a daily basis
+- Primary Bullet Journal – this is where almost everything goes daily

-So maybe my individual notebooks aren’t housed together in a single traveler’s notebook cover, but having multiple notebooks feels very much like a TN system to me.
+So maybe my individual notebooks aren’t housed in a single traveler’s notebook cover, but having multiple notebooks feels like a TN system to me.

-The picture below is a traveler’s notebook that I made myself out of a scrap of leather along with homemade traveler’s notebook inserts (see my tutorial for how to make your own TN Inserts).
-However, if you’re just starting out with traveler’s notebooks, I highly recommend the shop where I bought my first notebook.
-It’s from ZLYC on Amazon and they have an awesome set of traveler’s notebooks in standard and passport size and it comes with a leather pen holder.
-The leather is soft and smells divine – a great deal for a very good starter notebook system (it even comes with notebooks!).
+The picture below is a traveler’s notebook that I made out of a scrap of leather, along with homemade traveler’s notebook inserts (see my tutorial for how to make your own TN Inserts).
+However, if you’re starting with traveler’s notebooks, I highly recommend the shop where I bought my first notebook.
+It’s similar to the Wandarings Traveler’s Notebook with refillable inserts.
+The leather is soft and smells divine – a great deal for a perfect starter notebook system (it even comes with notebooks!).

-This is a homemade DIY Travelers Notebook that is still my all-time favorite TN.
-This has been around the world with me and the leather is beaten up and gorgeous!
+This homemade DIY Travelers Notebook is still my all-time favorite TN.
+This has been around the world with me, and the leather is beaten up and gorgeous!

 Commonplace Book

 A commonplace book is as old as they come.
 Leonardo Da Vinci and Benjamin Franklin were known to keep these types of notebooks.
-There’s really no system or rules when it comes to these types of every day, everything notebooks.
-The idea is that you carry this notebook or journal with you and everything goes into it.
+There’s no system or rules for these types of everyday, everything notebooks.
+The idea is that you carry this notebook or journal with you, and everything goes into it.
 From grocery lists and notes about life to poems and project lists.
-You can also copy book passages that inspire you into your journal (which is one of the original uses).
+You can also copy book passages that inspire you into your journal (one of the original uses).

 “We should hunt out the helpful pieces of teaching, and the spirited and noble-minded sayings which are capable of immediate practical applications and learn them so well that words become works.” ~Seneca (4 B.C. – A.D.
 65)

-The idea is that everything going on in your head should also be put into the journal so you can refer back to those notes in the future.
-Have you ever seen those old accounting books kept by farmers where they record how much they paid for everything at the mercantile or feed store?
-I love the idea of having a record like that to look back on when I’m 90.
-I think the modern day bullet journaling system is very much like a commonplace book.
+The idea is that everything going on in your head should also be put into the journal so you can refer back to those notes.
+Have you ever seen those old accounting books kept by farmers that record how much they paid for everything at the mercantile or feed store?
+I love having a record like that to reflect on when I’m 90.
+I think the modern-day bullet journaling system is very much like a commonplace book.

 How my journal is like a commonplace book

-I record the most mundane, ordinary and boring stuff in my journal but I also record really epic stuff too.
-I write my grocery list in my journal as well as notes from books I’m reading or plans I’m making for a new business venture or keeping track of places I want to travel and setting goals for the new year.
-Whatever is in my brain usually finds it’s way into the journal at some point.
-In that sense, it’s very much a commonplace book even though the modern version of these old notebooks is often just called bullet journaling.
+I record the most mundane, ordinary, and boring stuff in my journal, but I also record epic stuff.
+I write my grocery list in my journal and notes from books I’m reading or plans I’m making for a new business venture, keeping track of places I want to travel and setting goals for the new year.
+Whatever is in my brain usually finds its way into the journal at some point.
+In that sense, it’s a commonplace book even though the modern version of these old notebooks is often called bullet journaling.

 I print out a list of things and glue them into my bullet journal.
 This is the big list of home improvement projects I’m trying to tackle – it might take me the next five years to finish!